The effects of varying colour-luminosity relations on supernova science: Conclusions

 \item The cosmological parameters $\Omega_M$ and $w$ do not change within the errors for the studied dataset and for all simulations and multiple $\beta$-free fits we perform.
 Variations of $|\Delta w| = 0.04$ with the fiducial fit, as found by \citet{Brout20}, are seen for various of our scenarios, but they are completely consistent with each other within the uncertainties.

-\item Based on the BIC diagnostic, we find significant evidence for a preference in cosmological fits that contain multiple colour-luminosity relations split according to different SN colours (3$\beta$) or host-galaxy masses (2$\beta$), or colour and galaxy mass combined ($4\beta$).
-The fits should contain as well as a mass-step or a colour-mass-step.
+\item Based on the BIC diagnostic and improvement in the Hubble residuals, we find significant evidence for a preference in cosmological fits that contain multiple colour-luminosity relations split according to different SN colours (3 $\beta$) or host-galaxy masses (2 $\beta$), or colour and galaxy mass combined (4 $\beta$).
+The fits should contain a mass-step correction as well.

 Since the accuracy of the fitted cosmology remains unchanged, this is a straightforward addition to routine cosmological analyses that can be implemented right away in current and future datasets.
 Without loss of predictive power in cosmology, there is a clear gain in the understanding of intrinsic SN properties and extrinsic dust effects.
 Furthermore, as the observations of SNe~Ia keep improving and the statistical errors are further reduced, the systematic biases in colour and the colour-luminosity relation keep emerging as fundamental ones, thus requiring a more proper and comprehensive treatment of intrinsic/extrinsic colours and multiple colour-luminosity relations.
-If we really want to step into a new era of SN cosmology, independent, multitechnique, multiwavelength studies of the colours of individual or grouped SNe~Ia, and the dust in their environments, are stringently needed. \end{enumerate}
+If we really want to step into a new era of SN cosmology, stringent independent, multitechnique, multiwavelength studies of the colours of individual or grouped SNe~Ia, and the dust in their environments, are needed. \end{enumerate}